Auto-Regressive Approximations to Non-stationary Time Series, with Inference and Applications: Simulation studies

 \section{Simulation studies}

-In this section, we perform a small Monte Carlo simulation to study the finite-sample accuracy and power of the multiplier bootstrap Algorithm \ref{alg:boostrapping} for the test of stability of AR approximation coefficients and compare it with some existing methods on testing covariance stationarity in the literature.
+In this section, we perform Monte Carlo simulations to study the finite-sample accuracy and power of the multiplier bootstrap Algorithm \ref{alg:boostrapping} for the test of stability of AR approximation coefficients and compare it with some existing methods on testing covariance stationarity in the literature. { We point out that in Section \ref{sec_suppl_forecastingexamination} of our supplement \cite{DZ2supp}, we also conduct some simulations to examine the numerical performance of our proposed forecast (\ref{eq_forcaestequation}).
+Due to space constraint, the simulation setups and results will be mainly reported in Section \ref{simu_intro} of our supplement \cite{DZ2supp}. }